Daniel-Cocos/Daniel-Cocos/README.md

 Python, a versatile language that I've used for a variety of projects.
 I love its simplicity and the wide range of libraries available.

 ## 📫 How to reach me
-Feel free to reach out to me through dev.danielcocos@gmail.com.
+Feel free to reach out through dev.danielcocos@gmail.com.

 ## ⚡ Other
 When I'm not coding, you can find me playing sports!